Cloisonné Jewelry (ca. 1980)

 The first step in the production of cloisonné is to form an outline of the desired image with a gold wire or ribbon.
 An enamel paste, which consists of a fine glass powder mixed with water, is poured into the spaces (cells) formed by the wire.
 The glass is then melted by heating it at temperatures up to 850 degrees C. When it cools, a hard glass enamel results.

 The various colors are due to the metallic oxides that have been added to the enamel.
-In the past, uranium oxide was used to produce an ivory, yellow or gold color.
+In the past, some manufacturers in Taiwan employed uranium oxide to produce an ivory, yellow or gold color.

 The NRC, having consulted with the Food and Drug Administration and the Consumer Product Safety Commission, concluded that the jewelry represented an unnecessary radiation exposure, and in July of 1983 they eliminated the then-existing exemption that permitted the production and importation of glass enamel that contained not more than 10% by weight source material.